 Whether the non-compete is “ancillary to an otherwise enforceable agreement” often comes down to whether the employee admits that (a) he needed confidential information to do his job, and (b) he received confidential information.
 Why?
 Here is how it usually plays out:

 1. The employer’s agreement to provide confidential information to the employee can be an “otherwise enforceable agreement” supporting a non-compete, if the employer actually provides the confidential information.

 2. If the confidentiality agreement contains no express promise by the employer to provide confidential information (which, inexplicably, is sometimes the case), the question is whether there is an implied promise to provide confidential information.

 3. There is an implied promise if the nature of the work to be performed by the employee requires providing him confidential information.

 4. The confidentiality agreement, drafted by the employer, will typically define confidential information to include virtually every kind of information the employee receives in the course of employment.

 5. The typical Texas non-compete will have a time period of one to three years.
 Despite the requirement of a reasonable geographic limitation, it will often have no express geographic limitation.
 Sometimes the non-compete will be limited to the employer’s existing customers, or the customers the employee personally dealt with.

 It is safe to say this scenario—or some variation of it—has occurred in thousands of Texas lawsuits.
 So Texas courts by now must have a standard answer to whether the non-compete is enforceable in this scenario, right?

 Well, not really.
-Even this cookie-cutter scenario raises at least two unresolved legal issues, and an important factual issue that varies from case to case.
+Even this cookie-cutter scenario raises an unresolved legal issue, and an important factual issue that can require careful witness preparation.